Scott Brothers (manufacturers): Locomotive manufacturing

-In 1882 the Company supplied ten D class locomotives to the New Zealand Government Railways.
+In 1882 the company supplied ten D class locomotives to the New Zealand Government Railways.
 They are the only New Zealand manufacturer apart from A & G Price of Thames to have supplied the NZR with steam locomotives, and they manufactured viaducts for the North Island Main Trunk and Midland railway line.
 Some of the largest bridges in the country were also built by Scott Brothers.
 These included the Teremakau, the Taumaranui, the steel railway bridge at Staircase Gully and the Awatere road and rail bridge at Seddon.

 Kaiapoi Woollen Mills increased its power plant with a Corliss steam engine of 650 horsepower manufactured by Scott Brothers.
 The Woolston Tannery, Lyttelton Times Printing Office, part of the Addington Workshops, and the electric light installation of the Lyttelton Harbour Board were all powered by engines built by Scott Brothers.

 World War II

-During World War II, the Company accepted and completed orders for several million hand grenades, half a million 2-inch mortar-bomb pressings, fifty thousand ammunition boxes, and enamel mugs for the army.
+During World War II, the company accepted and completed orders for several million hand grenades, half a million 2-inch mortar-bomb pressings, fifty thousand ammunition boxes, and enamel mugs for the army.
 Some of the necessary machinery, including lathes for machining the grenades, was built by the Company, as much of this equipment was unprocurable overseas or elsewhere in New Zealand.

-Cookstoves and Ovens
+Cookstoves and ovens

 Domestic and commercial grade cookstoves and ovens gradually became the mainstay of Scott Brothers Limited.
 In 1878 the first coal-burning cast-iron ranges were produced.
-In 1931 the Company introduced its new Atlas Electric Ranges.
+In 1931 the company introduced its new Atlas Electric Ranges.
 These gradually changed from cast-iron to pressed steel, and in 1961 a large, 75 KW porcelain-enamelling furnace was installed.
-In 1962 the foundry itself was closed and the Company concentrated on the production of electric ranges.
+In 1962 the foundry itself was closed and the company concentrated on the production of electric ranges.
 In conjunction with the manufacture of electric ranges, porcelain enamelled baths, kitchen sinks, enamelled street signs were also produced.

 Merger with Charles Begg

 In 1966 Scott Brothers Limited merged with Charles Begg and Company Limited but retained its individual status.
-In 1970 after being run by three generations of the Scott family, the Company celebrated its centenary.
-However the merger with Charles Begg saw the beginning of incorporation in larger companies, and Scott Brothers Company disappeared in an ensuing progression of changing names.
+In 1970 after being run by three generations of the Scott family, the company celebrated its centenary.
+However the merger with Charles Begg saw the beginning of incorporation in larger companies, and Scott Brothers company disappeared in an ensuing progression of changing names.
 The Atlas electric cookstove is still being produced under a new logo and new corporate identity.

 Both John Lee and George Scott were also active on the public stage.
-John Lee served on the Sydenham Borough Council, represented the South East Ward in the City Council, was President of the Industrial Association of Canterbury, a member of the Board of Governors of Canterbury College, and served on school committees.
-He lectured at Canterbury College School of Engineering and also on the Theory of Music.
+John Lee served on the Sydenham Borough Council, represented the South East Ward in the Christchurch City Council, was president of the Industrial Association of Canterbury, a member of the Board of Governors of Canterbury College, and served on school committees.
+He lectured at Canterbury College School of Engineering and also on the theory of music.
 In 1894 he was appointed one of the Railway Commissioners.
-George Scott was a member of the City Council and became Chairman of the Heathcote County Council, he was also Chairman of the Technical College Board of Governors.
+George Scott was a member of the City Council and became chairman of the Heathcote County Council, he was also chairman of the Technical College Board of Governors.